Never Miss An Update

 There are three general approaches to finance that you will hear often mentioned.

 In this article, I will break down and explain those three terms so you can understand the similarities and differences between them. frum.finance recommends the FI approach.
 While I have linked many references below, here are some other overviews you might also be interested in (1) ChooseFI’s FIRE vs Ramsey (2) FI, not FIRE

 One thing we need to first clarify is the difference between the FI vs FIRE terminology.
-First, for a brief history of the FIRE movement, check this out.
+For a brief history of the FIRE movement, if you’d like to know how we got here, you can check this out.

 The reason I believe this terminology distinction developed is that the